Resources

 An open-air folklife museum and research center dedicated to the preservation and promotion of Pennsylvania German folk culture.
 Highlights of the holdings at the Pennsylvania German Cultural Heritage Center Library include eighteenth and nineteenth century immigration records, the Pfälz emigration records from the Institut für Pfälzische Geschichte und Volkskunde in Kaiserslautern, Germany and the Germans to America Series 1840 to 1897.

-• American Swedish Historical Society
+• American Swedish Historical Museum

 Founded in 1926, this is the oldest Swedish museum in the United States.
 Its large facility includes twelve exhibition galleries, reference library, curatorial storage and archives, offices, museum store, and conference/function areas.